linuslundahl/sexyCycle-for-WordPress/readme.txt

 * __Show counter:__ `counter=` "boolean" (0/1)
 * __Disable cycle at end:__ `cycle=` "boolean" (0/1)

+Defaults that are also available: exclude, orderby, size

 == Frequently Asked Questions ==

 __Does sexyCycle support video?__